(2) Make it interesting enough to pay attention to.

 That is not to say that I do not give lots of input to my kids, on a daily basis, as much as I can.
 I do.
 Giving those understandable, interesting messages to my students is my number-one goal in class.
 It means that I cannot be “on” all the time.

-I am a 42-year-old woman.
+I am a 43-year-old woman.
 I get tired.
 I simply cannot spend all my time creating and leading class activities.

 I rely on a daily lesson sequence that begins with creating, but moves on to different modalities of teaching and learning after about 8 to 12 minutes of creating in the language together.

-I really, really rely on that comfortable daily routine.
+I really, really rely on this comfortable daily routine.
 It makes class lot less energy-consuming.

 The school day is long, the school year is longer, and our careers, well, we want them to be long, so that we can impact as many kids as we can.